Skip to main content

 The Welsh Government has introduced the Health and Social care (Wales) Act 2025 [external link] which will remove profit from the care of children looked after in Wales.
 This will affect how some care services are delivered in the future.

-You can find full details about the legislation and the transition to a not-for-profit model on the Welsh Government Removing profit from the care of children looked after webpage [external link].
+You can find full details about the legislation and re-establishing as a not-for-profit model on the Welsh Government Removing profit from the care of children looked after webpage [external link].

 How will the changes be implemented?